syncfusion-content/windowsforms-docs/WindowsForms/Classic/Month-Calendar/FAQ/How-to-customize-the-appearance-of-the-diagonal-columns.md

 control: CalendarDateTime
 documentation: ug
 ---
-# How to Customize the Appearance of the Diagonal Columns in Windows Forms MonthCalendarAdv(Classic)
+# Diagonal Columns in Windows Forms MonthCalendarAdv(Classic)

 The appearance of diagonal columns can be customized using the below code.